netresearch/kite/README.rst

 Every task that's executed including it's output will be logged to a log file inside your home directory.
 This includes f.i. each command ran on the local and remote shells, their output, debug messages and a lot more.
-Basically it holds the output, you would get by adding `-vvv` to your kite command.
+Basically it holds the output, you would get by adding :code:`-vvv` to your kite command.

-Just run `kite log [-l]` when a job failed and you want to know exactly what went wrong.
+Just run :code:`kite log` when a job failed and you want to know exactly what went wrong.